If you're still thinking about Andre Caldwell's two fumbles late last season, he's ahead of you because he's gone backward to get ready for 2010.

 "I'm trying to have a better, more productive second half of the season.
 Don't wear down.
 I think I wore down a little bit," he says.

 But he also thinks moving in and out of the slot hampered his play.
-The signing of
+The signing of Antonio Bryant for the outside would appear to be the answer for the vertical game and has Caldwell looking at how Houshmandzadeh plays in the slot.

 "That's the plan," he said.
 "With (Bryant) being here on the outside that will probably focus me more in the slot and I think that's going to help.
 We couldn't stretch the field as well when (Henry) went down.
 Everything was compact and they shut it down."